containerd/containerd/docs/getting-started.md

 ### Connecting to containerd

-We will start a new `main.go` file and import the containerd root package that contains the client.
+We will start a new `main.go` file and import the containerd client package.

 ```go